-Based on the charge of discrimination, the Petitioner said that, on October 16, 2021, he went to a Walmart store ("Walmart 550") in Lawrenceville, Illinois to cash a MoneyGram money order for \$732.00, and, according to Walmart's website, all that was required for a person to cash a money order was a valid, government-issued photo identification.
+The Petitioner said that, on October 16, 2021, he went to Walmart 550 to cash a MoneyGram money order for \$732.00, and, according to Walmart's website, all that was required for a person to cash a money order was a valid, government-issued photo identification.
 He stated that the name of the payee on the money order and the name on his license matched.

 The Petitioner stated that he gave the money order and his license to Walmart 550 employee Vicki Harmon.
 He said that, when Harmon saw the Petitioner's license, Harmon had a "disgusted look" on her face.
 The Petitioner said that he made a joke about the song "A Boy Named Sue" and explained to Harmon that he was transgender and could not afford to change his legal name.
 He said that Harmon then rolled her eyes, entered data into a computer, and told the Petitioner that she could not cash the money order.
-The Petitioner stated that Harmon gave him a disbursement receipt that stated that Walmart was unable to process the Petitioner's transaction based on information obtained from Certegy Check Services, Inc. ("Certegy").
-The receipt also stated that, though Certegy provides Walmart with authentication and risk-management services, Certegy did not make the decision to process the Petitioner's transaction.
+The Petitioner stated that Harmon gave him a disbursement receipt which stated that Walmart was unable to process the Petitioner's transaction based on information obtained from Certegy Check Services, Inc. ("Certegy").
+The disbursement receipt also stated that, though Certegy provided Walmart with authentication and risk-management services, Certegy did not make the decision about processing the Petitioner's transaction.